csci-1301/csci-1301.github.io/labs/HelloWorld/readme.md

 Once you are done, test that you performed the backup properly.

 #.
 Re-download or transfer the files you just saved (the whole `HelloWorld` folder) on the computer
-#. make sure you can still open the project in your IDE
 #.
+Make sure you can still open the project in your IDE
+#.
 Do you remember...
-    #. how to build the solution
-    #. start the program without debugging?
     #.
+How to build the solution
+    #.
+How to start the program without debugging?
-Use the shortcuts?
+    #.
+Some shortcuts?

-If not, go have another look back at the "Compiling and Executing Your First Program" section.
+If not, go have another look back at the ["Compiling and Executing Your First Program"](#compiling-and-executing-your-first-program) section.

-If your backup went wrong (you cannot open the project, it won't compile, …), try to understand what happened.
+If your backup went wrong (you cannot open the project, it refuses to compile, …), try to understand what happened.
 Then, re-download the `HelloWorld.zip`, unzip it, and make sure you can build the solution and run the program.

+Action:
+~ Note that for such a small project, it is easy to re-download it and use it locally.
+Now imagine the program you are studying is the code of an operating system, spanning accros millions [of lines of code](https://en.wikipedia.org/wiki/Source_lines_of_code): such a strategy would not be very efficient, to say the least.
+Yet mistakes happen, and for that very reason programmers generally use [version control](https://en.wikipedia.org/wiki/Version_control), allowing them to _undo indefinitely_!
+Look up [Distributed version control](https://en.wikipedia.org/wiki/Distributed_version_control) and try to understand its importance.

 ## Orientation